mannue/toy/README.md

 # toy
-This is toy project repository of manne.
+- This is toy project repository of manne.

+# branch info
+- jenkins